OwenCochell/PaperMC-Update/README.md

 Debian:
 >apt install python3.9

-Or use whatever packet manager is installed on your system.
+Or use whatever package manager is installed on your system.
 The only important part is specifying python3.9!

 You don't have to install the latest version of python for this script to work, but I highly recommend you do so!